 The one campsite that actually brought me to tears was the campsite in walking distance to Essaouira.
+I really liked exploring Essaouira but this campsite really dampened the whole experience.
 The unfriendly welcome, the disgusting toilet building (no I didn’t go in, the flies and smell at the entrance were enough), and all the stray animals (see more below) actually made me want to leave.
 But it was already getting dark and we were forced to stay.
 If you are traveling by campervan, you sometimes don’t have a choice where to stay.

 If you prepare for the worst, it will probably be a lot easier.
 Prepare for concrete slabs with a big high wall and sanitary facilities that makes you wish there was a bush nearby.
 It will make your life a lot easier 🙂 And it will make you appreciate the beautiful campsites a lot more!
 I am currently writing a post about wild camping with your campervan in Morocco, so stay tuned!

 I have traveled the world and I always try to respect the local culture.
 I dress accordingly, cover my hair when required, I learn some basic words and phrases and try to learn some local customs with regards to greeting people, handshakes etc. All this to blend in and be respectful and stay safe.